Holomorphic spheres and four-dimensional symplectic pairs: Proof of the main theorems

 By the Reeb stability Theorem~\ref{teorema del nonno}, if $S$ were a leaf of either ${\mathcal F}_\omega$ of ${\mathcal F}_\eta$, then it would satisfy $S\cdot S=0$.
 Since $S$ is not a leaf, we are in position to apply Proposition \ref{p:adjontion-1}, which gives

 Then $S$ cannot have self-intersection $-1$ and therefore $M$ is minimal. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{pluto}(i)] By Theorem \ref{pippo} $(M, \Omega_+)$ is minimal.
-If $S$ is an embedded symplectic sphere in $(M, \Omega_+)$ with $S \cdot S=0$, then by \cite{MC} (see also \cite{W} for a more modern treatment) if $J$ is an $\Omega_+$-compatible regular almost complex structure $J$, then there is a fibration
+If $S$ is an embedded symplectic sphere in $(M, \Omega_+)$ with $S \cdot S=0$, then by \cite{MC} (see also \cite{W} for a more modern treatment) for every $\Omega_+$-compatible regular almost complex structure $J$, there is a fibration

 over a surface $\Sigma$ whose fibres are $J$-holomorphic spheres which are isotopic to $S$.
 By Corollary~\ref{regularity 2} we can assume that $J \in {\mathcal J}(\omega, \eta)$.

 Suppose now that $S$ is a fibre of $\pi$.
 Since it violates the inequality~\eqref{main inequality}, it must be a leaf of either ${\mathcal F}_\omega$ or ${\mathcal F}_\eta$.
 We will assume without loss of generality that it is a leaf of ${\mathcal F}_\omega$.
 Let us consider the following subset of $\Sigma$: